Yoo Ah-in: Legal issues

+Drug-related investigations and results

-On February 8, 2023, Yoo was questioned by the police for propofol, and would share more details and promise to cooperate with all investigations, confirmed by his agency UAA.
-The police performed a search and seizure of various doctors' offices and clinics in Seoul’s Gangnam and Yongsan districts that are suspected of having illegally administered propofol to Yoo since early 2021.
+On February 8, 2023, Yoo was questioned by the police for propofol use, and would share more details and promise to cooperate with all investigations, confirmed by his agency UAA.
+The police performed a search and seizure of various doctors' offices and clinics in Seoul's Gangnam and Yongsan districts that are suspected of having illegally administered propofol to Yoo since early 2021.
 Later, the police banned Yoo from leaving the country.
-On February 10, the police officially announced that a sample of Yoo’s urine had tested positive for marijuana and negative for propofol.
+On February 10, the police officially announced that a sample of Yoo's urine had tested positive for marijuana and negative for propofol.
 The results of his hair test would then be revealed on February 23.
 As the police's claims gathered public attention, advertisers quickly pulled their advertisements featuring Yoo, which according to Korea's Daily, included popular international brands such as a pharmaceutical company and a Chinese fashion brand.
-Yoo's drug scandal also impacted his upcoming projects, including the Netflix movie The Match, scheduled for release in the first half of 2023, Hi.5, in post-production, and Goodbye Earth, scheduled for release in the second half of 2023.
+Yoo's drug scandal also impacted his upcoming projects, including the Netflix film The Match, which was supposed to be released in the first half of 2023 but temporarily put on hold, Hi-Five, in post-production, and the Netflix series Goodbye Earth, released on April 26, 2024.
+On February 23, the police announced that Yoo tested positive for propofol as the result of a detailed hair analysis.
+He had also tested positive for marijuana in a previous drug test.